britram/taps-transports/draft-ietf-taps-transports.md

 ### Protocol Description

-DCCP is a connection-oriented datagram protocol, providing a three way handshake to allow a client and server to set up a connection, and mechanisms for orderly completion and immediate teardown of a connection.
+DCCP is a connection-oriented datagram protocol, providing a three-way handshake to allow a client and server to set up a connection, and mechanisms for orderly completion and immediate teardown of a connection.
 The protocol is defined by a family of RFCs.